 What does Tiramisu consist of?

 It is a layered cake without baking.
-The ingredients are lady fingers, brandy, eggs, espresso coffee, mascarpone and cocoa powder.
-That’s it.
+The ingredients are lady fingers, brandy, eggs, espresso coffee, mascarpone and cocoa powder, nothing more and nothing less.

 What is Mascarpone?